limako/rpi-arduino/_episodes/03-first_sketch.md

 The classic "hello world" program in the Arduino world is "blink".

-This command will create a new sketch.
+This command will create a new sketch:

 ~~~
 $ arduino-cli sketch new blink